tendermint/tendermint/docs/architecture/adr-044-lite-client-with-weak-subjectivity.md

 describes a watcher of distributed consensus process that only validates the consensus algorithm and not the state machine transactions within.

-Tendermint light clients allow light weight devices and other blockchains to efficiently verify the consensus of a Tendermint blockchain.
+Tendermint light clients allow bandwidth & compute-constrained devices, such as smartphones, low-power embedded chips, or other blockchains to efficiently verify the consensus of a Tendermint blockchain.
 This forms the basis of safe and efficient state synchronization for new network nodes and inter-blockchain communication (where a light client of one Tendermint instance runs in another chain's state machine).

-In a network that is expected to reliably punish validators for misbehavior through punishments and where the validator set changes infrequently, clients can take advantage of this assumption to safely synchronize a lite client without downloading the intervening headers.
+In a network that is expected to reliably punish validators for misbehavior by slashing bonded stake and where the validator set changes infrequently, clients can take advantage of this assumption to safely synchronize a lite client without downloading the intervening headers.

-Light clients (and full nodes) operating in the Proof Of Stake context need a trusted block height from a trusted source that is no older than 1 unbonding window.
+Light clients (and full nodes) operating in the Proof Of Stake context need a trusted block height from a trusted source that is no older than 1 unbonding window plus a configurable evidence submission synchrony bound.
 This is called “weak subjectivity”.

-Weak Subjectivity is required in Proof of Stake blockchains because it is costless for an attacker to buy up voting keys that are no longer bonded and fork the network at some point in its prior history.
+Weak subjectivity is required in Proof of Stake blockchains because it is costless for an attacker to buy up voting keys that are no longer bonded and fork the network at some point in its prior history.
 See Vitalik’s post at [Proof of Stake: How I Learned to Love Weak